scriptituk/tv-test-card-maker/README-beta.md

 like Forth[^7].
 - PostScript is *stack-based*, where operands and intermediate results are stored on a stack
 - everything is an *object* (all data and procedures, that is)
-- seperate tokens with whitespace; comments begin with %
+- whitespace seperates tokens and comments follow a %

 The following tables show basic object types and operators needed to modify test cards.